 Fiji, like many island nations, is fairly laid back and casual when it comes to dressing because of the tropical climate.
 However, modesty is important.
 Local women generally cover their knees and shoulders.

 A bikini is fine inside the confines of your resort or on the beach, but it is appropriate to cover up some more when sightseeing or visiting local communities– you don’t want to offend your hosts.
-FYI: Public nudity is illegal in Fiji.
+It’s important to note that public nudity is illegal in Fiji.
 If topless sunbathing is important to you, best to visit French Polynesia instead.

 Environment